go-simpler/sloglint/README.md

 * Enforce using either key-value pairs or attributes for the entire project (optional)
 * Enforce using constants instead of raw keys (optional)
 * Enforce putting arguments on separate lines (optional)
+* Enforce using methods that take a context (optional)

 ## 📦 Install